thomasdj17/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Screen shot of archiving and assigning users to their specific groups.
+Archiving and assigning users to their specific groups.
 Also assigned permissions that are allowed for that individual.
 </p>
 <br />